vendia/blog/posts/2022-10-19-podcast-founders-session.md

 ## Get Circles of Trust in your inbox

-Join the [Circles of Trust community](https://www.vendia.net/resources/circles-of-trust) to real talk on real-time data sharing right in [your inbox](https://www.vendia.net/resources/circles-of-trust).
+Join the [Circles of Trust community](https://www.vendia.net/resources/circles-of-trust) to get real talk on real-time data sharing right in [your inbox](https://www.vendia.net/resources/circles-of-trust).